hapkecom/info-server/README.md

 Configuration
 -------------
-* ./MESSAGE : you can place you custom ASCII message here
+* `./MESSAGE` : you can place you custom ASCII message here
-* ./VERSION : you put your custom Docker repo/registry version label here
+* `./VERSION` : you put your custom Docker repo/registry version label here
-* ./info-config.sh : few configuration settings
+* `./info-config.sh` : few configuration settings
-* ./kubernetes-configurations/* : example file for Kubernetes deployments
+* `./kubernetes-configurations/*` : example file for Kubernetes deployments

 Build as Docker Image
 ---------------------
-You can use a pre-built docker image [hapkecom/info-server](https://hub.docker.com/r/hapkecom/info-server/) ... or you can build an own image from your onw code (e.g. with own MESSAGE and/or own VERSION, or to test a private Docker repo).
+You can use a pre-built docker image [hapkecom/info-server](https://hub.docker.com/r/hapkecom/info-server/) ... or you can build an own image from your onw code (e.g. with own `MESSAGE` and/or own `VERSION`, or to test a private Docker repo).

 Build it locally: